Do I need surgery after an ACL rupture ?

 Non surgical approach for ACL ruptures.

-There is mounting evidence that we can do really well with a focused and intensive rehab approach and not require surgical intervention.
+There is mounting evidence that we can do really well with a focused and intensive rehab approach and not require surgical intervention even if the ACL doesn’t heal .
 However the success behind this approach may depend on a the following factors:

 -